Sir Henry Thompson, 1st Baronet: Personal life

 Thompson believed in an impersonal God.
 In his 1903 essay "The Unknown God?", he promoted the idea that an eternal source of energy exists in the universe that is beneficent and intelligent but not personal.
 He argued that all the major religions which are regarded as "divinely" inspired are unsubstantiated and unsupported by evidence.

 Debate over vegetarianism

 Thompson was incorrectly cited and misquoted by vegetarians as being a supporter of vegetarianism.
 For example, he is cited as supporting a vegetarian diet in Gandhi's essay The Superiority of Vegetarianism.
 Thompson rejected excessive meat consumption and promoted a "lighter" diet but was not a vegetarian.
-He was involved in a debate over vegetarianism which led to controversy in the Nineteenth Century magazine.
+He was involved in a debate over vegetarianism which led to controversy in the The Nineteenth Century magazine.

 Thompson authored two articles on vegetarianism, in 1898.
 Thompson stated that those that consume only from the vegetable kingdom can be called "vegetarians", not those that consume animal products such as dairy and eggs.
 Josiah Oldfield responded to this by stating that eggs and milk "may rightly form an integral part of a vegetarian dietary" and vegetarianism does not equate to only vegetable eating.